 In the early spring, just after the water warms up, you can do well fishing on the bottom with a two-hook bottom rig baited with cut-up oysters.
 I use a number 2 or number 1 hook and I use long-shank hooks so I can get the hook out of the sheephead's mouth easier.
 I keep a pair of needle nose pliers in my pocket to help get the hooks out also.

 I stopped using colored fishing floats a few years back and I now always use clear plastic fishing floats.
 Believe it or not, you will do better with the clear floats than you will ever do with colored fishing floats.
 It took me years to figure out that when you throw out that big red-and-white fishing float you scare the fish away including sheephead.

-Keeping Fiddler Crabs
+Keeping Fiddler Crabs for Bait

 You may not be able to find fiddler crabs in the winter, so what I do is catch a huge supply in the warmer months and keep them in my heated garage for fishing with during the cold winter months.
 So you may want to catch and keep a good supply for the cold winter months.

 Your fiddler crabs will do the best if you can keep them at 70 - 85 degrees, but don't put a heat lamp over your fiddler crabs or you'll cook them alive.